 What to Expect

-According to the American Diabetes Association, you should expect your doctor to conduct roughly four parts to your visit: a complete medical history, a head-to-toe examination, blood and urine tests, and an explanation of your managing plan.
+According to the American Diabetes Association, you should expect your doctor to conduct roughly four parts to your visit: a complete medical history, a head-to-toe examination, blood and urine tests (if not recently performed by another doctor), and an explanation of your managing plan.
 Of course, this is just a brief overview.
 Your appointment will start with a measurement of your height, weight, and vital signs, including blood pressure and pulse.
 You will probably get your blood sugar checked at this time by way of a finger stick.
-Your doctor will want to check your teeth to ensure there are no mouth infections, and he will check the skin of your hands and feet to ensure that you are not developing sores or other damage.
-You can expect him to listen to your heart and lungs with a stethoscope and to feel your abdomen with his hands.
+Your doctor will want to check your teeth to ensure there are no mouth infections, and he or she will check the skin of your hands and feet to ensure that you are not developing sores or other damage.
+You can expect them to listen to your heart and lungs with a stethoscope and to feel your abdomen with their hands.

 How to Prepare

-Before you go to see your endocrinologist, you should take down some notes so that you are able to answer the questions the doctor will have for you.
+Before you go to see your endocrinologist, you should obtain (or have sent) a copy of your recent diabetes lab test results and any related healthcare provider visit records to discuss with your endocrinologist at the appointment.
+Also, take down some notes so that you are able to answer the questions the doctor will have for you.
 In turn, you should also write down the questions that you have for the doctor about your disease.
 Get a notebook and prepare a list of information to give to your doctor.